-I am a social and political psychologist whose research seeks to support dialogue between publics and their governments on vexed political questions such as immigration, sovereignty, European and Global citizenship.
+I am a social and political psychologist whose research seeks to support dialogue between publics and their governments on vexed political questions such as migration, sovereignty, European and Global citizenship.

-Since I moved from the Scottish Government to the Open University in 2007.
-My dialogical research works to challenge the risks of de-politicisation that can occur within psychological research but equally aims to foreground the social/relational features of areas that have become politicized.
-I am particularly interested in the conditions and contexts where people act and express opinions in a 'public capacity' (Dewey).
+I moved from the Scottish Government to the Open University in 2007.
+My dialogical research works to challenge the risks of de-politicisation that can occur within psychological research but equally aims to foreground the social/relational features of hot-button topics which have become politicized e.g. migration.
+I am particularly interested in the conditions and contexts where people act and express opinions in a 'public capacity' (John Dewey).

-My starting point is that public decision-making on immigration, citizenship and the boundaries of belonging often inter-relate with an individual's own degree of mobility.
+My starting point is that public decision-making on migration, citizenship and the boundaries of belonging often inter-relate with an individual's own degree of migration-mobility.
 Though this is rarely captured in public opinion surveys.
 Where the public are often cast as static.
-I attempt to capture this using a 10-point Migration-Mobility Continuum (Mahendran, 2013; 2017).
+I attempt to make sense of this using a 10-point Migration-Mobility Continuum (Mahendran, 2013; 2017; 2018).

-My 'Placing Ourselves' research programme works, collaboratively, towards de-polarising public opinion on immigration, integration, citizenship and belonging.
+My 'Placing Ourselves' research programme works, collaboratively, towards de-polarising public opinion on migration, integration, citizenship and belonging.
 The third phase is specifically focused on consensus and dissensus in public decision-making on international relations.
-This new phase will examine (i) public narratives on international relations (ii) the contexts and conditions within which people sustain dialogue with others who they may have strong disagreements with.
+This new phase will examine (i) public narratives on international relations and (ii) the contexts and conditions within which people sustain dialogue with others who they may have strong disagreements with.
 The third phase also includes the Rachael Webb Political Psychology PhD Studentship into consensus and dissensus in the UK public's decision making on Europe and beyond.
 This studentship was awarded to Anthony English in 2018.
 As well as supervising a PhD thesis into the political decision-making of the Silent Generation on Europe and Beyond which Sue Nieland began investigating in October 2019.